 We crave chocolate for more than just its flavour!
 We crave it for the healing it brings to us, the stimulation and opening of our hearts, the softening of our muscles, the relaxation and clarity of mind.
 Cacao brings long lasting healing for the mind, body and soul.

-Cacao paste is the cacao butter and powder combined and because the bean’s fat remains intact this helps to balance its stimulating properties and facilitate absorption into the body over a longer period of time.
+Cacao paste is the cacao butter (55%) and powder (45%) still combined after stone milling from the cacao nibs and before cold-pressing out the butter.
+Because the bean’s fat remains intact this helps to balance its stimulating properties and facilitate absorption into the body over a longer period of time.
 The paste has more beneficial properties than the two separate entities.
 The paste is what is consumed during a Cacao Ceremony.

 Cacao powder is where much of the nutritional value is..
 Cacao powder contains over 300 important compounds, including protein B-vitamins and minerals such as calcium, sulphur, magnesium, phosphorus, iron, zinc and copper.
 It also contains most of the antioxidants and theobromine.
 Because of the lack of fat it absorbs into the body much quicker and acts more as a stimulant than the paste.
 You can think of Cacao paste and powder in a similar way to a smoothie and a juice.
 The Cacao powder is like the juice shot without the pulp to slow down the digestion of the nutrients, delivering a quick powerful shot of the plant nutrients.